Carl590/ai_trading_bot/README.md

 - **📱 QR Code Deposits**: Generate QR codes for easy funding
 - **🛡️ Maximum Security**: All private keys encrypted and stored locally

-**Perfect for**: Everyone - secure wallet setup is your gateway to automated trading

 ### ❓ **Help & Support** - Complete Guidance
 > *Everything you need to master the bot*